Bovine Herd Salmonellosis

-Minimize replication time, such as by not mixing large batches that are stored or not mixing well in advance of consumption.
+Minimize replication time, such as by not mixing large batches of moist feed that are stored or not mixing well in advance of consumption.

 11. Salmonella, particularly Salmonella Typhimurium DT104, in livestock is a significant zoonotic disease risk for in-contact people, particularly young children.